thanos-io/thanos/docs/quick-tutorial.md

 #### External storage

-The following configures the sidecar to write Prometheus' data into a configured object storage:
+The following configures the sidecar to write Prometheus's data into a configured object storage:

 ```bash
 thanos sidecar \